TULiberalArts/Creative-Writing/pages/next-stops.md

 layout: page
 published: true
 ---
 ## What Can I Do with a Degree in Creative Writing?
-Our award-winning faculty help students cultivate their interests and skills, opening doors to a range of career paths.
-A well-established internship program offers students a wealth of opportunities to work in the real world even before graduation, and a popular career seminar keeps them up-to-date on the exciting possibilities available post-graduation.
-Our well-established internship program offers you a wealth of opportunities to work in the real world even before graduation, and a popular career seminar keeps you up-to-date on the exciting possibilities post-graduation.
+What do you do with a degree in Creative Writing?
+Take your pick.
+Employers look for people who can think both critically and creatively.
+The BA in English at Temple — with its emphasis on both creative and critical scholarship, and the option of a creative writing concentration — is ideally suited to prepare students to succeed in the corporate and non-profit sectors, in academic professions and in entrepreneurial endeavors.
+From mayoral campaigns to musicology, recent Temple grads are putting their English degrees to work in a variety of fields and careers.
+English majors are prepared for careers that involve writing or editing - whether the subject matter is an advertising campaign, an essay, a grant proposal, a legal documents or a website.
+English majors also find non-writing and editing careers in fields that include business, education, government, law, librarianship, marketing and social services.

-Recently, English students have secured internships in numerous fields across many industries, including
+The Department of English has a well-established internship program and offers students a wealth of opportunities to work in the real world even before graduation, and a popular career seminar keeps them up-to-date on the exciting possibilities available after graduation.
+Recently, English majors have secured internships in organizations across several industries, including

 - Philadelphia Museum of Art
 - Wilma Theater